dgieselaar/cira/README.md

 ### sprint

 Commands related to sprints.
-If empty, it defaults to list.
+If empty, it defaults to `show`.

 - `list`: List all issues in the open sprints.
 	- `-m, --mine`: Only your issues